 OTT does NOT intend to fund every lab that submits a Topic 3 proposal.
 Selection of winning proposals will be determined based on available funding and input from OTT, DOE program offices, and partner agencies.
-Due to appropriation cuts, OTT will have very limited funding to support Topic 3 projects.
 Non-OTT DOE program offices and partner agencies will have the opportunity to select and fund the Topic 3 applications.
 See Appendix A for DOE program office and partner agency technology research areas.
 The selection criteria used to evaluate applications will be as follows: